Yacht Club Terrace

 No analysis available

-I looked specifically for surfboard storage or related storage amenity wording.
-The remarks mention general storage sheds, attic storage, and other storage areas, but nothing that identifies surfboard storage facilities.
+I searched for surfboard storage and related amenity language such as board storage or surf storage.
+The remarks mention general storage sheds, closets, and attic/storage space within units, but not dedicated surfboard storage facilities.

 No analysis available